Pavich7/NukeBot/README.md

 # NukeBot
-## Nuke Bot is a open source Discord Bot.
+## NukeBot is a open source Discord Bot.
 Made for delete all message in selected channel!
 ## Feature
 - `nuke` to start nuke function.
 - `nuke confirm` to activate nuke function.